TapwaveZodiac/novelaiUKB/docs/Moving-to-GLM.md

 ## Lorebook

-The default search range for Lorebook keys is now 150,000 characters of story text starting from the bottom.
+The default search range for Lorebook keys is now 4000 characters of story text starting from the bottom.

+Entries are likely ordered by **creation date**, so if ordering is important, just duplicate them in the order you want them to appear.

+The system is told to understand ---- as a separator in the default system prompt, but you can change that if you want.

 Most of the lorebook settings, such as positioning and ordering, are now gone.
-The system is told to understand ---- as a separator in the default system prompt, but you can change that if you want.
+Instead you have **conditional entries**, which use any combination of these conditions:
+• True: Always returns TRUE.
+• Keyword Match: Looks for keys like in the good old days, returns TRUE if key is found in the search range.
+• Lorebook Entry Active: Checks if the specified lorebook entry has been activated and returns TRUE if it is.
+• AND group: Checks if all contained conditions are true, then returns TRUE if they are.
+• OR group: Checks if any contained conditions are true, then returns TRUE if they are.
+• NOT: Returns TRUE but if the contained conditions are true, returns FALSE.

+The model checks if *any* of the top-level conditions are TRUE in order to activate the entry.
+If you have a TRUE as a top level condition, it's effectively always on, just positioned differently.